Charity shops in North Shields

 Do we need to visit a shop or buyer in Newcastle?

 No. GoldPaid is an online and postal service with no walk-in shop.
-WhatsApp, email and insured post cover the whole process, so no volunteer has to travel into Newcastle with donated valuables.
+WhatsApp, email and tracked post cover the whole process, so no volunteer has to travel into Newcastle with donated valuables.